saurabhyadav01/MyEcommerceShop/README.md

 3. One can Sort and Filter the product according to the prices.

-4. All the data is stored in the database of the User.
+4. All the data is stored in the database .

 #screenshot![Screenshot (102)](https://user-images.githubusercontent.com/72351102/169230787-50e4deb8-2f4b-4751-bb0b-1750a5df68db.png)